cnoe-io/website/docs/reference-implementation/installations/idpbuilder/local-oci-registry.md

 docker pull gitea.cnoe.localtest.me:8443/giteaadmin/ubuntu:24.04
 ```
 #### No Pull Secret Needed
-The Gitea instance allows for anonymous read access to .
+The Gitea instance allows for anonymous read access.
 This means that you can pull git repo contents and container images without logging in.

 ### Referencing Images In Manifests On The Idpbuilder K8s Cluster

-Similarly, you can create a pod or a deployment that references images in the local registry.
+You can create a pod or a deployment that references images in the local registry.
 For example, to create a pod:

 ```yaml
 apiVersion: v1